Cancer

 How is cancer diagnosed?

-If cancer is suspected, your doctor will often take a biopsy, a small sample of tissue that is examined in the laboratory.
-This will provide information about the type of cancer and how aggressive it is.
+If cancer is suspected, your doctor may take a biopsy — a small sample of tissue that is examined in the laboratory.
+Biopsy results can give information about the type of cancer and help guide treatment.

 How is cancer treated?